PhotoboothProject/photobooth/faq/faq.md

 **Note**

 - Liveview **must** be supported for your camera model, [check here](http://gphoto.org/proj/libgphoto2/support.php)
-- Give permissions to /dev/video* `sudo gpasswd -a www-data video` (this was done automatically if you used the installation script) and reboot once
+- Give permissions to /dev/video*: `sudo gpasswd -a www-data video` (this was done automatically if you used the installation script) and reboot once.
-- Admin panel config *"Preview mode"*: `from device cam with start- and stop command`
-- Requires Photobooth v4.0.0 or later!
+- Requires Photobooth v4.1.0 or later!
+(Instructions for older versions have been removed from the FAQ, but an FAQ with instructions matching your installed Photobooth version can always be found at [http://localhost/faq](http://localhost/faq)).
-- You need to access Photobooth directly via [http://localhost](http://localhost), you won't be able to see the preview on a different device (e.g. Tablet)
+- You need to access Photobooth directly via [http://localhost](http://localhost), you won't be able to see the preview on a different device (e.g. Tablet).
 - There's a delay of about 3 seconds until the preview starts, to avoid that disable the `Execute start command for preview on take picture/collage` option to generate a preview in background. **This results in a high battery usage and also a general slowdown.**
 - Chromium sometimes has trouble, if there is another webcam like `bcm2835-isp`, it will take it by default instead.
 Disable other webcams, e.g. `sudo rmmod bcm2835-isp`.
 - Make sure the countdown is long enough to start the preview, for best user experience the countdown should be set at least to 8 seconds.